Generative Sampling in Bundle Tractography using Autoencoders (GESTA)

-Following our previous work using autoencoders to filter implausible streamlines from a whole-brain tractogram, we show that the autoencoder can be used to generate new and complete streamlines to better fill-up the white matter, especially the hard-to-track regions and bundles.
-Our contributions are twofold: \begin{enumerate*}[label=(\roman*)]\item a generative, autoencoder-based method for extracting new streamline candidates from the latent space; and \item an evaluation framework to asses the anatomical plausibility and dMRI signal fit of the generated streamline data.\end{enumerate*} We show that our approach can be successfully applied to both synthetic and human brain \textit{in vivo} data with extensive experiments.
-Our generative tractography method yields anatomically plausible streamlines that can be used to improve the spatial coverage of hard-to-track bundles or hard-to-extract clusters of streamlines.
+Following our previous work using autoencoders in tractography \citep{Legarreta:MIA:2021}, we show that an autoencoder can be used to generate new and complete streamlines to better fill-up the white matter, especially the hard-to-track regions and bundles.
+Our contributions are twofold: \begin{enumerate*}[label=(\roman*)]\item a generative, autoencoder-based method for extracting new streamline candidates from the latent space in a bundle-wise fashion; and \item an evaluation framework to asses the anatomical plausibility and dMRI signal fit of the generated streamline data.\end{enumerate*} We show that our approach can be successfully applied to both synthetic and human brain \textit{in vivo} data with extensive experiments.
+Initiated on the results of an existing tractogram, our generative tractography method yields anatomically plausible streamlines that can be used to improve the spatial coverage of hard-to-track bundles or hard-to-extract clusters of streamlines.
 The proposed anatomical plausibility framework ensures that the provided streamlines comply with the required geometrical, brain tissue occupancy, diffusion signal fit, and connectivity features.
-To the best of our knowledge, GESTA (\textit{Generative Sampling in Tractography using Autoencoders}) is the first deep generative tractography method.
+To the best of our knowledge, GESTA (\textit{Generative Sampling in Bundle Tractography using Autoencoders}) is the first deep generative tractography method.